 Limited partnerships are created and administered under Chapter 620 of Florida Statutes.
 A limited partnership is a partnership consisting of two classes of partners, general partners and limited partners.
 A general partner has general liability for all partnership debts, and he has the responsibility and authority to manage partnership business.
 The general partner controls the partnership’s investments, distributions, and other business decisions.
 A limited partner has an investment interest in the partnership, and he plays a passive role in partnership business.
 An individual can be both a general partner and a limited partner in a limited partnership.

 A limited liability company is a business entity created pursuant to Chapters 608 and 605 of Florida Statutes.
-In 2013, the Florida legislature created a new Chapter 605 which rewrites Florida’s LLC laws.
+In 2013, the Florida legislature created a new Chapter 605 which rewrites Florida’s LLC laws as the Florida Revised Limited Liability Company Act.
 The new statute does not change the asset protection features and requirements for Florida LLCs.
+The Act does make it somewhat easier to design LLC membership and operating agreements to provide asset protection benefits.

 An LP interest and a membership interest in an LLC are both intangible property, and both types of interest are assignable and transferrable subject to restrictions of the limited partnership agreement or the LLC operating agreement.

 One practical limitation with the multi-member LLC or partnership charging lien protection is that the debtor’s cash and assets can remain trapped inside the entity as a “patient creditor” holds its charging lien anticipating future distributions.
 Members and limited partners subject to charging liens have used varying means to access cash from their LLC or partnership entity to maintain a normal lifestyle.
-One solution is for the partnership or multi-member LLC to pay the debtor a salary which is exempt from creditors if the debtor is head of household.
+One solution is for the partnership or multi-member LLC to pay the debtor a reasonable salary or a guaranteed management payment which is exempt from creditors if the debtor is head of household.
 Or, the entity can loan money to the debtor.
-Another solution is for the multi-member LLC or partnership to purchase an annuity naming the debtor as annuity beneficiary.
-Annuity payments remain exempt after distribution and deposit in a debtor’s bank account so long as the funds are traceable back to the annuity.
+Another solution is for the multi-member LLC or partnership to distribute money to members in kind in the form of exempt financial products.

 A limited partnership and a multi-member limited liability company offer similar asset protection.
 Based upon a June 2010 Florida Supreme Court ruling in the Olmstead case, Florida law does not extend the same asset protection benefits to a single-member LLC....
 Continue reading